Wesleyan-Media-Project/fb_page_names/README.md

 ## Page name history

 The CSV file with this table is 9 MB large and did not require compression.
-The table contains page_id, last non-empty name of the page, and the previous names separated by the equals sign `=` as a delimiter.
+The table contains page_id, last non-empty name of the page (last_known_as), and the previous names separated by the equals sign `=` as a delimiter (all_names).

 Here is a screenshot of a few rows.